The Michael D. Eisner Center for Performing Arts

-Within almost 80,000 boldly designed square feet, the Eisner Center will house state-of-the-art stages and rehearsal spaces, numerous classrooms and offices, as well as many open spaces especially configured to encourage interdisciplinary activity.
-The Eisner Center will combine with Burke Hall, which also is undergoing renovations, to create a continuous experience.
-Taken together, Denison will offer its performing arts students, faculty and programs more than 108,000 square feet of transformational space.
+The Eisner Center houses state-of-the-art stages and rehearsal spaces, numerous classrooms and offices, as well as many open spaces especially configured to encourage interdisciplinary activity.
+The Eisner Center now encompasses Burke Hall to create a continuous performing arts experience.
+Taken together, Denison offers its performing arts students, faculty and programs more than 108,000 square feet of transformational space.

-- A second, fully-equipped shop for welding and metal fabrication and cabinetry and fine props construction
+- A fully-equipped scene shop for both wood and metal fabrication

 - An extensive costume shop with a separate cutting and pattern layout area